 Long Gone Are the Days of Pensions

 Pensions in the United States have been around for over 160 years.
 They were designed to allow individuals to have guaranteed income when they retired.
-Over time this proved to be a burden on companies because the life expectancy of humans has increased significantly over the last 200 years so companies had to pay excessive incomes.
-This continues to be an issue today.
-They have become phased out in favor of the 401(k) (except for public sector employees and select companies) – most individuals are now forced to be in charge or their own retirement income.
+Over time, this proved to be a burden on companies because life expectancy has increased significantly over the last 200 years, which led to excessive costs.
+This continues to be an issue today, with many pensions becoming insolvent.
+Most private sector employers have chosen the 401(k) plan as an alternative.
+Most government and public sector industries still have pensions, but this change has forced individuals to take charge of their own retirement income.